 We'll do everything we can to make your stay at the hospice as comfortable as possible.
 We’re here to help so if you have any questions or concerns, please speak to one of our team.

-- nightwear, slippers, dressing gown
+- Night clothes, dressing gown and slippers

 Getting to the Hospice